jochen777/jWebForm/doc/template.md

 ## Available data within the RenderedElement

 html: the rendered html.
-producerInfos: ProducerInfo Object
+producerInfos: *ProducerInfo* Object
-elementResult: ElementResult Object
+elementResult: *ElementResult* Object

 ## Available data within the ProducerInfo

 formId: the formId

 tabIndex: The tabIndex

-elementContainer: all static Informations about the element
+elementContainer: *ElementContainer* all static Informations about the element

 childs: all childs if the element is a group.

-elementResult: the result including validationResult
+elementResult: the result including validationResult (*ElementResult*)

 ## Available data within the ElementResult

+validationResult: *ValidationResult* Object

+value: Value as a String of that element

+valueObject: Value as original Object (example: Checkbox -> Boolean)

+staticElementInfo: *StaticElementInfo* Object

+childs: Children as *ElementResult* Objects

+## Available data within the ElementContainer

+element: The type object itself (TextType, PasswordType...)

+decoration: The *Decoration* object

+validator: The avail decorator with all Validation-criteria

+## Available data within the StaticElementInfo

+name: the name of the element

+htmlProducer: the HtmlProducer that can be asked for rendered HTML

+tabIndexIncrement: Not important for output

+## Available data within the ValidationResult

+isValid: if the element is valid

+message: Message that describes the problem, if not valid

+errorVals: values, that can describe the error-message.
+Example: min/max values

+## Available data within the Decoration

+label: the label of the element
+helptext: the helptext of the element
+placeholder: the placeholder (if element supports this )